affinitydb/doc/ChaosDB cpp.md

 Even an embedding process such as the [server](./terminology.md#server) only uses a tiny fraction of the C++ interface (all in storecmd.cpp).
-A justification for using more of the C++ interface could be, for example, to implement additional query languages for mvStore.
+A justification for using more of the C++ interface could be, for example, to implement additional query languages for ChaosDB.

 Without documenting each and every function (or parameter) of the C++ interface, this page presents enough information to use it successfully.
 The following interfaces and structures are covered: